What's the Difference Between a Mortgage and a Promissory Note?

 • The lender records the mortgage in the county land records, creating a lien on the property.
 The mortgage contains the legal description of the property so that it attaches to that particular property.

 • Along with standard covenants between you and the lender, the mortgage contains an "acceleration clause."
-This clause permits the lender to demand that you repay the loan's entire balance if you default, like by not making payments.
+This clause permits the lender to demand that you repay the loan's entire balance if you default, for example, by not making payments.

 • If you don't repay the entire loan amount after acceleration, the mortgage describes when and how the lender may foreclose.